Murkowski calls Senate bill on gun violence responsible - KWHL

 She said she believes more can be done to provide mental health services in this country.

-The bill, among other things, would toughen background checks for the youngest gun buyers and keep firearms from more domestic violence offenders.
+The bill would toughen background checks for the youngest gun buyers and keep firearms from more domestic violence offenders.
 It would also fund local programs for school safety, mental health and violence prevention.

-A spokesperson for Alaska’s other U.S. senator, Republican Dan Sullivan, did not respond to an email seeking comment on Sullivan’s position on the bill.